No Win No Fee Fracture Misdiagnosis Negligence Claims

 Examples of fracture misdiagnosis can include

-- For one, a failure to take an x-ray.
+- For example, a complete failure to take an x-ray.

 - Any misreading an x-ray, exacerbated by the inability to detect a fracture.